1.5 Chronic bowel disorders

 - NICE NG130 covers Ulcerative Colitis

-- Northern Ireland IBD Pathway
+- Northern Ireland IBD Pathway (under review)

 - Refer to CKS and ECCO for further information on the prescribing of aminosalicylates in ulcerative colitis and Crohn’s disease